Double-slit experiment in momentum space: Introduction

+In condensed matter, one encounters examples of interference between different momentum-space configurations of the same (quasi)particle along the same spatial path.
+Due to complicated dispersion law, a definite-energy electron propagating in medium can have two different (quasi)momenta.
+These two momentum-paths interfere, leading to a spatially varying electron density profile, for example, in the form of spatially modulated tunneling conductance in certain superconductors \cite{modulated-conductance}.
+In this case, it is the medium that plays the instrumental role as it can absorb the extra momentum without destroying the coherence.

-In this Letter, we propose a purely momentum-space analog of the Young's double-slit set-up, which exhibits interference between two amplitudes with identical space-state evolution but with different combinations of momenta.
+In this Letter, we propose a particularly simple momentum-space analog of the Young's double-slit set-up, which exhibits interference between two amplitudes with identical state-space evolution but with different combinations of momenta.
+This effect arises in two-particle elastic scattering in free space, without any medium to support the evolution, and uses elementary particles, so that no excitation of internal degrees of freedom is needed.
 Such an experiment must involve a scattering process which brings an initial state to the final state along two distinct, well-separated paths in the momentum space, as illustrated in the lower panel of Fig.~\ref{fig-two-slit}.
 Each path resembles a plane-wave scattering with its own momentum transfer, but the final-state kinematics for all particles involved must be identical in order for interference to take place.

-We will show that this peculiar set-up is naturally realized in elastic scattering of Bessel vortex electron beams \cite{review} which were suggested in \cite{Bliokh:2007} and recently realized experimentally \cite{twisted-electron}.
-As an application of this momentum-space interferometry, we propose to directly access the Coulomb phase, a quantity that affects all charged-particle scattering processes and has been a subject of debates but which has never been measured experimentally.
+We will show that this peculiar set-up is naturally realized in elastic scattering of electron vortex beams (or twisted electrons), the electron states with helical wave fronts, which carry non-zero orbital angular momentum projection on the average propagation direction.
+Following the suggestion of \cite{Bliokh:2007}, such electron states were realized experimentally a few years ago \cite{twisted-electron}, for a recent review see \cite{review}.
+Since the interference occurs in free space, it is free from medium effects and can reveal novel features of the fundamental scattering process.
+In particular, we will show that it provides direct access the Coulomb phase, a quantity that affects all charged-particle scattering processes and has been a subject of debates but which has never been measured experimentally.